Rosuav/TwitchTips/Glossary.md

 (see above).
 Streaming at 30FPS is usually fine; if your connection struggles to handle your output bandwidth, it may be better to stream a stable and high quality 20FPS than a glitchy 30.
 Increasing to 60FPS should only be done if you know you can handle it.
+See [Stream Quality Tips](StreamQuality) for more info.

 ### Latency